isabella232/magic-products-distribution-service/README.md

             13. deselect the 'Notify people' option
             14. click *Grant access*
         2. for each file (Artefact) within the directory for the product (Resource):
-9. re-import the metadata record for the Resource (product) in the Data Catalogue

-[1] Object identifiers cannot be specified when assigning permissions within the SharePoint UI.
-Therefore, object
            1. note the URL for use in creating Data Catalogue Download Proxy artefact lookup items in the form of [3]
 8. for each `distribution` listed in the metadata record for the Resource:
    1. create a
+      [Data Catalogue Downloads Proxy artefact lookup item](https://gitlab.data.bas.ac.uk/MAGIC/add-metadata-toolbox#updating-downloads-proxy-artefacts-lookups) manually [4]
+   2. update the `transfer_option.online_resource.href` value in the form of [5]
+9. re-import the metadata record for the Resource (product) into the Data Catalogue

-      [Data Catalogue Downloads Proxy artefact lookup item](https://gitlab.data.bas.ac.uk/MAGIC/add-metadata-toolbox#updating-downloads-proxy-artefacts-lookups) manually [4] identifiers need to be converted into a corresponding email address for the group or user each identifier identifies.
+[1] Object identifiers cannot be specified when assigning permissions within the SharePoint UI.
+Therefore, object identifiers need to be converted into a corresponding email address for the group or user each identifier identifies.
 Users and groups can be searched for within the NERC Active Directory using the [Azure Portal](https://portal.azure.com).